 Why would I change cameras to something with lower specifications?
 Why change cameras at all now that phones are so good?

-My Canon G1X M3 had a limited dioptric adjustment for its EVF.
-My sight changed a little and with the dioptric adjuster already set to max the EVF could no longer be corrected for my eyesight.
+My Canon G1X M3 had such a small EVF and a limited dioptric adjustment.
+My sight changed a little and with the dioptric adjuster already set to max I could no longer clearly view the EVF.
 And tiny camera rear screens are useless for anyone over a certain age.

 The Canon had produced some very nice images when I was able to get everything right and I think it is a great travel compact.
 Where it fell down for me was the menu system and settings.
 Often I gave up on a particular idea for a shot on tour unable to get it into a certain mode.
 Reading the manual later it always turned out there was some item that had to be deselected before the other mode could be selected but the camera never told you.
 I found it frustrating to use.